harbour/core/contrib/hbmysql/readme.txt

 This is work in progress, so it has to be fully tested and needs a few more methods to cover MySQL possibilities.

-This set of files gives you a mean to access a MySQL server, I've developed and tested them on a OS/2 platform, In their present state MySQL classes are made up of these files:

-mysql.c     :  low level wrapper around MySQL client API. mysql.ch    :  clipper level defines of MySQL types tmysql.prg  :  MySQL access classes test.prg    :  a little test program which wont work for you :-) since it uses a .dbf file not
-               provided.
-Use it as a small tutorial of tmysql.prg provided functions.

-1) See README on how to obtain/install and configure Harbour build system for mysql.

-2) Add hbmysql.hbc to your hbmk2 command line (you can also try to recompile programs in utils and tests subdirs just to test everything) and be sure to have MySQL dynamic libraries configured.
+Add hbmysql.hbc to your hbmk2 command line (you can also try to recompile programs in utils and tests subdirs just to test everything) and be sure to have MySQL dynamic libraries configured.

                               +---------------------+
                               |  Available Classes  |
                               +---------------------+

-tmysql.prg defines four classes:

 TMySQLServer:  manages access to a MySQL server and returns an oServer object to which you'll send all your
                queries;